-In 2015, the commercial sector for dolphin in the Atlantic met the sector annual catch limit (ACL) and closed on June 30, 2015 for the remainder of the calendar year.
-In 2015, the recreational sector harvested a little over half of the recreational sector ACL, resulting in approximately 6.7 million pounds whole weight (lbs ww) of the total ACL for dolphin going unharvested.
+In 2015, the commercial sectors for dolphin in the Atlantic and yellowtail snapper sector in the South Atlantic met their sector annual catch limits (ACL) and were closed before the end of the fishing year.
+The commercial dolphin sector closed on June 30, 2015, and the commercial yellowtail snapper sector closed on October 31, 2015.
+In 2015, the recreational sector harvested a little over half of the recreational ACL for each species respectively.
+As a result, approximately 6.7 million pounds whole weight (lbs ww) of the total ACL for dolphin and 626,000 lbs ww of the total ACL for yellowtail snapper was unharvested.